When done safely, kayaking and canoeing are wonderful ways to experience rural coastal Virginia.

 |Distance from Shore (miles)||≤ 0.25||0.25-0.75||≥ 0.75|

 Keep your footprint small!

-Be sure to use Leave No Trace Principles when out in natural areas.
+Check out our blog post on how to be an eco-friendly paddler and be sure to use Leave No Trace Principles when out in natural areas.
 Try to avoid landing on marsh shorelines or islands during the breeding season.
 Marshes are hot and buggy, difficult to traverse, and extremely sensitive to human disturbance.
 If you do have to land on a marsh shoreline, please heed the following tips:

 - Remain close to the water’s edge at all times and do not linger in the area unnecessarily.